bazthedev/SolsScope/README.md

 - Minimum rarity for ping and send message

 # TBA:
+- Automatically adjust the positions that the aura colours are detected based on the size of the screen
 - Create a feature request if you want something to be added!

 # How to use: